 - Preheat oven to 180 degrees Celsius / 350 degrees Fahrenheit.

 - Divide dough into 3 equal parts.
 Take one part and roll into a log.
 How long or thick you roll it will depend on the size or length of bread you want.
 Repeat with the other 2 pieces.

 - Join the 3 pieces at the top and start braiding.
 Press to secure them at the end, then reshape to nice rounded smooth ends.

-- Place on greaseproof paper on a baking tray and bake for 45 minutes to 1 hour (rotate bread 180 degrees on itself halfway through for even baking).
+- Place on greaseproof or parchment paper on a baking tray and bake for 45 minutes to 1 hour (rotate the pan 180 degrees halfway through, for even baking).